mmuratarat/mmuratarat.github.io/_pages/faq.md

 * Deletion: Linear array: O(n)
 * Insertion: Linear array: O(n) Dynamic array: O(n)

+It takes O(n) time to find the element you want to delete.
+Then in order to delete it, you must shift all elements to the right of it one space to the left.
+The same case is valid for insertion.
+For searching, you have to traverse all the nodes.
+Indexing is O(1) because when you know the index of the element, you can access it easily.

 **Linked List**
 1. Linked list is considered as non-primitive data structure contains a collection of unordered linked elements known as nodes.
 2. Linked List supports Sequential Access, which means to access any element/node in a linked list, we have to sequentially traverse the complete linked list, upto that element.
 To access nth element of a linked list, time complexity is O(n).